 Here's a secret: I love Lima beans!
 I love Lima beans so much, I put them in chili and even add them to my breakfast smoothie.
 I think most people overlook how healthy they are.
 So, in this review, I'm going to share with you some little known health benefits of Lima beans and their nutrients.
 After you are finished, you will never look at these power-packed foods the same again.
-Who knows, you might just be having them for breakfast, like I do 🙂
+Who knows, you might just be having them for breakfast as I do 🙂

 My True Story